manami-project/anime-offline-database/.github/CONTRIBUTING.md

 ## Can you please add additional data/properties?
 No. The dataset has been created for my own tool.
 It contains all data/properties that I need and I won't add more data/properties.
 This is merely an index.
 The idea is to visit the meta data provider of your choice to get additional information about the anime.

+Out of curiosity I created an extension project "[modb-extension ](https://github.com/manami-project/modb-extension)" which can be seen as an experimental demonstration on how to extend the current dataset.
+It currently contains **synopsis** and **scores**.

 ## Can you please add an additional meta data provider?
 No. I don't plan to add any additional meta data provider.